ErikKassubek/ADVOCATE/README.md

 - R02: Timeout in recording

 ## Documentation

 A detailed description of the inner workings can be found in the [doc](doc) folder (currently in the process of being rewritten and therefore not complete)

 ## Usage

+> [!WARNING]
+> This program currently only runs / is tested under Linux

+> [!IMPORTANT]
+> ADVOCATE is implemented for go version 1.24.
+> Make sure, that the program does not choose another version/toolchain and is compatible with go 1.24.
+> The output `package advocate is not in std ` or similar indicates a problem with the used version.

 ### Preparation

 Before Advocate can be used, it must first be build.

 First you need to build the [analyzer](analyzer).
 It can be build using the standard

 ```shell
 go build
 ```

 command.

 Additionally, the modified go runtime must be build.
 The runtime can be found in [go-patch](go-patch).
 To build it run the

 ```shell
 ./src/make.bash
 ```

 or

 ```shell
 ./src/make.bat
 ```

 script.
 This will create a go executable in the `bin` directory.